September 28, 2006

 .

-here and read what got this whole iconversation going.
+If this is something you want to know more about, you can go here and read what got this whole iconversation going.
 If you feel so inclined, add your comments to the post.
 Even better, show your support by adding the button to your own web space.
 If you don't agree, that's okay too, let's just keep comments respectful.

 .